 We are focused on providing the best outcomes for our patients.
 We lead several clinical trials to build on established approaches and innovate new techniques.
 Two exciting areas of research include:

-Patient feedback and satisfaction is at the core of everything that we do.
+- Patient Satisfaction (Patient-Reported Outcomes) Patient feedback and satisfaction is at the core of everything that we do.
 Our BREAST-Q and FACE-Q questionnaires are important tools in providing care and are designed to evaluate the unique needs of patients who are undergoing breast and facial surgeries.
 These questionnaires help us continually improve patients’ results and quality of life.
+Learn more about patient-reported outcomes.

 MSK plastic surgeons provide a full range of breast cancer reconstructive options.
-These include nipple- and areola-sparing mastectomy, autologous reconstruction (which uses tissue from another place in the body), implant reconstruction, and reconstruction after lumpectomy (oncoplastic reconstruction).
+These include nipple- and areola-sparing mastectomy, autologous reconstruction (which uses tissue from another place in the body), implant reconstruction, including direct to implant, and reconstruction after lumpectomy (oncoplastic reconstruction).
+Our plastic and reconstructive surgeons are innovators in state of the art reconstructive techniques and perform nearly 1,000 breast reconstruction procedures each year, among the highest number in the country.

 - DIEP (deep inferior epigastric perforator) flap